Learning Unified Representations from Heterogeneous Data for Robust Heart Rate Modeling: Experiments

 \subsection{Group 1: Predictive Performance}

-\paragraph{Overall Performance.} To assess the overall effectiveness of our proposed model, we conducted a comprehensive comparison against a suite of baseline models on the FitRec and \textsc{ParroTao} datasets.
-Table~\ref{tab:overall_performance} summarizes the predictive performance of all models, evaluated using Mean Squared Error (MSE) and Mean Absolute Error (MAE).

-The results clearly demonstrate that our model consistently and significantly outperforms all baselines across both datasets and metrics.
-On the FitRec dataset, our model achieves an MSE of 204.63 and an MAE of 10.28.
-This marks a substantial improvement over the strongest baselines, reducing the MSE by 17.5\% compared to FitRec and 19.3\% compared to Transformer.
-Similarly, on the more challenging \textsc{ParroTao} dataset, our model obtains an MSE of 122.13 and an MAE of 7.51, surpassing the best-performing baseline, FitRec, with a relative MSE reduction of 14.6\%.

-To rigorously validate these findings, we performed a statistical analysis, the results of which are detailed in Table~\ref{tab:statistical_analysis}.
-We conducted a one-sided Wilcoxon signed-rank test for each baseline comparison, positing that our model's error metrics are significantly lower.
-The proposed model outperforms all baselines in every evaluated metric, with adjusted p-values consistently below 0.001, indicating highly significant differences.

-Furthermore, the practical significance of these improvements is underscored by the large effect sizes.
-As shown in Table~\ref{tab:statistical_analysis}, the Cohen's d values are consistently large (e.g., $d > 0.8$), indicating that the performance gains are not only statistically significant but also substantial and meaningful.
-For instance, the comparison against the strong Transformer baseline on the FitRec dataset yielded a Cohen's d of -15.72 for MSE, highlighting a very large performance gap.
+\textbf{Overall Performance.} Table~\ref{tab:overall_performance} compares our model with the baselines on FitRec and \textsc{ParroTao}.
+Our approach achieves the lowest MSE and MAE on both datasets, reducing MSE by 17.5\% on FitRec and 10.4\% on \textsc{ParroTao} relative to the strongest competitors.
+We use the one-sided Wilcoxon signed-rank test to compare our model with each baseline, applying the Benjamini–Hochberg FDR correction ($q=0.05$) for multiple comparisons.
+For each baseline, Wilcoxon signed rank tests consistently yield $p < 0.001$ with absolute Cohen's $d > 6$, demonstrating that our improvements are statistically significant and substantial.
+Detailed statistics are reported in Table~\ref{tab:statistical_analysis}.

-\paragraph{Per-sport Analysis.} To provide a granular assessment of our model's capabilities, we evaluated its performance on individual sport types across both the FitRec and \textsc{ParroTao} datasets.
-This analysis reveals the model's adaptability to the distinct physiological dynamics of various physical activities.
+\textbf{Per-Sport Analysis.} To provide a granular assessment of our model's capabilities, we evaluated its performance on individual sport types.
+Our model consistently achieves top-1 performance across individual sports on both FitRec and \textsc{ParroTao} datasets, obtaining 13 first-place rankings for MSE on FitRec and 6 on \textsc{ParroTao} as shown in Table~\ref{tab:number-1-rank}.
+The model achieves the lowest MSE and MAE for prevalent activities such as running and cycling.
+It also demonstrates remarkable robustness in data-scarce scenarios (e.g. lowest MSE of 16.28 for Elliptical training despite only 153 samples).
+Detailed per-sport results can be found in Supplementary Tabels II and III.

-As detailed in Table~\ref{tab:per_sport_fitrec} (FitRec) and Table~\ref{tab:per_sport_parrotao} (\textsc{ParroTao}), our model consistently outperforms all baselines across a wide spectrum of sports.
-For the most prevalent activities in both datasets—such as running and cycling—our model achieves the lowest MSE and MAE.
-Furthermore, our model demonstrates remarkable robustness in data-scarce scenarios, achieving a state-of-the-art MSE of 16.28 in Elliptical (FitRec), which contains only 153 samples.
-These consistent results across two distinct datasets underscore our model's superior generalization and robustness.